With 73 million followers, who is the most followed Bollywood celebrity on Instagram? - ExBulletin

 Now the actress has landed another title.
 Yes, you heard that!
-Priyanka is now the most followed Bollywood star on Instagram, beating out other divas like Katrina Kaif, Anushka Sharma, Deepika Padukone and many more.
+Priyanka is now the most followed Bollywood star on Instagram, beating out other divas including Katrina Kaif, Anushka Sharma, Deepika Padukone, and more.
 She has 72.4 million followers on the photo sharing app and is very close to 73 million.

 Most followed celebrities on Instagram